 Full Grain Leather

-Full-grain leather is the highest quality leather available, prized for its durability and natural appearance.
-It comes from the grain, the outermost layer of the hide.
+Full-grain leather is the highest quality leather available and without a doubt, the best leather for handbags.
+It's prized for its durability and natural appearance, which comes from the grain, the outermost layer of the hide.
 Compared to other types of leather, it is the least processed; it’s not sanded or buffed to remove “imperfections.”
 This means that every piece of full grain leather is unique, with its own textures & markings.

 All leathers age as they’re exposed to the elements, but full grain ages the best, developing a beautiful patina that adds to its uniqueness.
 And because it’s the outermost layer of the hide, which protects the cow from sun, rain, and wind, it’s also the strongest & most durable type of leather, which is why it's a top choice for so many leather goods & designers.